Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 <a name="remix"></a>
 # Remix

-Now that we finally have full control over every single byte of the code, we can change whatever we want and turn it into our own remix.
+Now that we finally have full control over every single byte of the code, we can change whatever we want and turn the intro into our own remix.
 There's almost no limit to your imagination and this intro serves as a great template for your own creativity.
 I didn't want to go way beyond with this, I made some artistic changes but kept the rest close to the original.
 It is still the famous Fairlight intro, after all.

 [Here's the result.](https://github.com/Esshahn/c64-fairlight/blob/main/code/flt-04-awsm.asm)

 https://www.youtube.com/watch?v=EvNWiIuwKQY

 That's it.
 We're finally done with this.
-It was a fun ride for me and I've learned a ton from understanding Woodo's code.
-Thanks Woodo!
-There's much more I could have optimized and many of my explanations and methods described here could be considered inefficient or at least not ideal.
+It was a fun ride for me and I've learned a ton from analyzing Woodo's code. **Thanks Woodo!** There's much more I could have optimized and many of my explanations and methods described here could be considered inefficient or at least not ideal.
 I still consider myself a beginner when it comes to writing 6502 assembly code.
 That's why I love learning from the best.

 Feel free to suggest improvements or share your best practices in the comments below.
 Also if you find any bugs or want to contribute to the disassembled code, submit an issue or a pull request.
 And of course now you can make [your very own version of the famous Fairlight intro - it's all there.](https://github.com/Esshahn/c64-fairlight/)